Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Notation and Background

-In the original work by Feldman \emph{et al.} \cite{fel05}, the ML decoding problem was stated as an integer program (IP) in the real space by using the above-defined $[\cdot]_2$ as the embedding of $\F_2$ into $\R$, where $\R$ denotes the real numbers, and then relaxed into a linear program using vectors that live in $[0,1]^n$.
-In the nonbinary case, the obvious generalization that represents $\zeta \in \F_q$ into the reals by using its integer representation $\zeta(p) \in \R$ does not work out for several reasons.
-Instead, the following mapping $\f(\cdot)$ (see \cite{kautz1964nonrandom,hon12,liu14}) embeds elements of $\F_q$ into the Euclidean space of dimension $q$. \begin{definition} We define the \emph{constant-weight embedding} of elements of $\F_q$ by
+\revtwo{In the original work by Feldman \emph{et al.} \cite{fel05}, the ML decoding problem was stated as an integer linear program in the real space by using (yet not explicitly discussing) the above-defined $[\cdot]_2$ as the embedding of $\F_2$ into $\R$, where $\R$ denotes the real numbers, and then relaxed into a linear program using vectors that live in $[0,1]^n$.
+In the nonbinary case, one might be tempted to embed $\zeta \in \F_q$ into the reals by using its integer representation $\zeta(p) \in \Z$, which however does not work out for several reasons.
+Instead, the following mapping $\f(\cdot)$ (see \cite{kautz1964nonrandom,hon12,liu14}) embeds elements of $\F_q$ into the Euclidean space of dimension $q$ by using unit vectors of length $q$.} \begin{definition}[Constant-Weight Embedding] Let